About us

 (Ages 16-19 years)

-Within our 6th Form, through the Conductive Education framework, we support students to raise their aspirations and develop the skills needed for adult life, optimizing their future life chances and enabling them to become as independent as possible in:
+Within our Sixth Form, the Conductive Education framework underpins everything we do.
+We support students to raise their aspirations, develop the skills needed for adult life, and optimise their future opportunities.
+Our aim is to help every student become as independent as possible in the areas of:

-Our person-centred approaches identify what is important to our young people and enable personalised learning and support programmes to be developed.
-Emphasis is placed on developing the functional use of skills learnt in earlier key stages and each student has a bespoke curriculum which allows them to progress to their individual potential.
+Our person-centred approach identifies what is important to each young person, enabling personalised learning and support programmes to be developed.
+Emphasis is placed on applying and strengthening the functional skills learned in earlier key stages.
+Each student follows a bespoke curriculum, designed to help them progress to their full potential.

 Other Learning Groups